Rikhawdar

+On 13 November 2023 it was reported the town, including the border post, was taken by CNA forces during the ongoing civil war.

 India-Myanmar border

-Rikhawdar and Khawmawi form the east side of an India-Myanmar border crossing, which consists of two bridges - one pedestrian, and one vehicular - across the Harhva river.
+Rikhawdar and Khawmawi form the east side of an India-Myanmar border crossing, which consists of two bridges—one pedestrian, and one vehicular—across the Harhva river.
 It is one of the two international border crossings in the Chin State.